 The "Bomb Derby" Bros. attack.
 It's easy to get an "OK", but getting an "Excellent" is near impossible, due to the precise timing needed to hit all the bombs, and the fact that you need to focus on shooting them rapidly and hoping for the best, otherwise your EXTREMELY limited time will run out.
 Want the Duplex Crown?
 Too bad, you have to get an excellent in the Bomb Derby attack. note If you time your bomb throws at the same time you hit them, you can hit all of them in the limited time.

 Surprise Difficulty: This game, is by far the hardest Mario & Luigi game yet.
 It has bosses with a ton of health and healing abilities, difficult to dodge attacks and some actually very hard giant bosses and sidequests.
 And it gets worse on Hard mode.
 Thought you were in for an easy ride after Bowser's Inside Story?
 This game can and will destroy you.

 One of the key factors is that, while other games in the series were easier if the player masters timed hits, this game is basically unwinnable if you can't figure them out.

-That One Attack: Earthwake's hammer attack for starters, since it's very easy to fail to block, does a ton of damage... and so far, seemingly not one person on Youtube has managed to completely avoid it.
+Earthwake's hammer attack for starters, since it's very easy to fail to block, does a ton of damage... and seemingly nobody on Youtube has managed to completely avoid it.
 Oh, and he swings about 10-15 times in a row on hard mode...
 Hint: Swing when you hear a chime.

 The Zeekeeper's dimensional rift attack.
 Even when the gyro controls are actually working properly, it's still a pain to avoid the energy balls AND his ramming attack.